WATER FILTRATION SYSTEMS FOR HUDSON

 WHERE DOES MY WATER COME FROM IN HUDSON,MA?

 The Hudson, MA public water supply is a blended supply.
 Approximately 22% comes from the city of Marlborough,MA (which has a blended supply themselves from the MWRA, Lake Williams and the Millham reservoir in Marlborough).
 The remaining 78% comes from several sources within Hudson including Gates Pond Reservoir and five different wells.
 The water treatment that takes place prior to entering the distribution system varies depending on the source.
-See the latest Hudson, MA water quality report as of this writing at: Hudson Consumer Conf.
+For the latest Hudson, MA consumer confidence report, look for the link at the following website: Hudson Consumer Conf.
 Report.
 If you have your own private well, you are your own supplier and are responsible for your own water quality.
 For more, see below.

 There are various types of bad odors and tastes that you may experience in your water.
 Hydrogen Sulfide is not uncommon and is evidenced typically by a rotten egg smell in your water, however this may also be caused by high Manganese levels as well.
 A water filtration system specifically for this problem is effective in correcting this.
 For a more complete description of this and other potential bad odors and taste in your water, see the link at http://h2ocare.com/bad-odor-taste-water/.

 You may notice odor and taste issues if your home is supplied by town water, typically associated with Chlorine.
 Chlorine is used for disinfection purposes by the town to control microorganisms including bacteria and others that may be present in the water distribution system.
 Carbon water filtration systems are effective at removing chlorine and the associated taste and odors that come with it.
 These systems can either be installed at the point of entry in your home, typically in the basement, or at a point of use for drinking water only.